Csasaka19/Roommate-to-survive/README.md

 ## Bugs

-No bugs at the moment.
+The roommate_listing class is not working as planned at the moment.

 ## Landing

 The landing page link of this project can be found in https://csasaka19.github.io/